-Packet page;...

-(c) Garbage and Trash Storage-All garbage, trash and refuse generated by the operation of the Shopping Center shall be stored in central "dumpater" type containers located in an area to the rear of the main scructure and appropriately screened to be out of the view of surrounding neighbors and within twenty (20) fact of the main, " structure.

-3. The Developers agree that development of the Froperty will be restricted as set forth below.

-(a) Uses--It is spreed that the Property may be developed is only for retail commercial and business offices and/or institutional purposes in accordance with the restrictions set forth herein.

-(b) Location of Buildings and Improvements--The location of buildings and improvements on the Property, including, but not limited to, streets, pavement areas, parking and parking lots, embankments, retaining walls, trees, fences, entrances from public roads and curb lines shall be as generally shown on the plan referred to in paragraph 2 (a), subject to final architectural and site plan design reflecting the objectives set forth herein.
-It is recognized that the plan referred to in paragraph 2 (a) is a preliminary plan that is subject to modification as required by final architectural and site plan design set forth above.

-(c) Floor Area Limitation--Not more than 92,000 squara feat of cotal floor area shall be constructed on sites defined on the shopping center plan described in paragraph 2 (a), excluding Sites A. E. and C As delineated thereon.
-With respect to Sites A, E, and C, each site will be limited to a total floor area not to exceed \$,000 square feet per site.
+- (e) Garbaga and Trash Storage--All garbage, trash and refuse generated by the operation of the Shopping Center shall be stored in central "dumpster" type containers located in an area to the rear of the main scructure and appropriately screened to be out of the view of surrounding neighbors and within twenty (20) feet of the main, structure. - 3.
+The Developers agree that development of the Property will be restricted as set forth below. - (a) Uses -- It is agreed that the Property may be developed and only for retail commercial and business offices and/or institutional purposes in accordance with the restrictions set forth berein. - of buildings and improvements on the Proporty, including, but not limited to, acreets, pavement areas, parking and parking lots, embankments, rotaining walls, trees, fences, entrances from public roads and curb lines shall be as generally shown on the plan referred to in paragraph 2 (a), subject to final architectural and site plan design reflecting the objectives set forth herein.
+It is recognized that the plan referred to in paragraph 2 (a) is a preliminary plan that is subject to modification as required by final architectural and site plan design set forth above. - (e) Floor Area Limitation--Not more than 92,000 squara feet of cotal floor area shall be constructed on sites defined on the shopping center plan described in paragraph 2 (a). excluding Sites A. B. and G as delineated thereon.
+With respect to Sites A, B, and C, each site will be limited to a total floor area not to exceed 8,000 square feet per site. - the finishing of concrete, shall occur only between the hours of